Brief description -post 34 -steel beam

 What is the external work for a uniformly distributed load on a simply supported beam by the upper bound theorem?

-First, let us derive a relation between the Uniform load w and the external work due to that load for a simply supported beam of length L. If we divide the beam into two equal halves then the total external work will be twice the work created for one half, By considering as if the uniformly is a concentrated load =w*l/2.
+First, let us derive a relation between the Uniform load w and the external work due to that load for a simply supported beam of length L. If we divide the beam into two halves then the total external work will be twice the work created for one half, considering as if the uniformly is a concentrated load =w*l/2.
 For work multiply w(l/2)Δ/2=W(L/4)Δ. So the total work is due to a uniform load on a beam We=2W(L/4)Δ=0.50WL. Δ or half the spanUl*delta.

 What is the plastic moment for continuous beams under uniform distributed load at the end span?